eonm-abes/ncda/README.md

 * Lean how to build GUI app with [Tauri](https://github.com/tauri-apps/tauri) ⛩️
 * Keep learning things about Rust optimization and error handling 🦀

-This project try to produce real outcomes such as :
+This project tries to produce real outcomes such as :

 - [ ]  A CLI
 - [ ]  A GUI